Thecharmander95/LionScoail/README.md

 This is going to be better social media.
 Also if anyone is being rude on it I will remove them.

-Whats New in version 23            | Whats Coming Soon
+Whats New in version 24            | Whats Coming Soon
 -----------------------            | -------------
-Added a sceret brosis side |
+ |

 ![picture error: cant find picture](https://lionsocial.herokuapp.com/packs/media/images/home_lion-10507de0758c6bb3b9c3a3afb1b19fbc.jpg)